 We know that not everyone has the luxury of acres of ground to play with.
 And, let’s face it, small spaces can feel uninspiring at first.
 Presented with a blank slice of patio or tiny balcony can leave us wondering where on earth to start...

 The good news is that any garden, no matter how big (or small) its size, is full of opportunity.
 In fact, it’s easier than you might think to create your own mini paradise, extend your living area, and improve your quality of life.
-Plus, small gardens are cheaper and easier to maintain.
+Plus, small garden ideas are often cheaper and easier to maintain.

 1. Plan your layout around the sunlight